 - Pinpoint what really drives employee performance

-HCM software is a suite of applications that help companies acquire, develop, manage and optimize their workforces.
-It is unique because each person in the workforce uses some aspect of the suite each day.
+HCM software is a suite of applications that help companies acquire, develop, manage, and optimize their workforces.
+It’s unique because each person in the workforce uses some aspect of the suite each day.
 HCM software provides the following functionality:

-Centralized Payroll and Human Resources Data: Having all of this information in one place enables more streamlined processes and access to real-time data to enable better cost controls and stronger analytics.
+- Centralized payroll and HR data: Having all of this information in one place enables more streamlined processes and access to real-time data to enable better cost controls and stronger analytics.

-Management of Time, Attendance and Benefits: Self-service capabilities for common tasks, such as filling out timecards or requesting time off, helps employees and managers perform a lot of these everyday jobs themselves without involving HR resources.
+- Management of time, attendance, and benefits: Self-service capabilities for common tasks, such as filling out timecards or requesting time off, help employees and managers perform a lot of these everyday jobs themselves without involving HR resources.

 Simplify